Botswana Process Service

 Service is effected in matters before the High Court (which is competent in respect of claims exceeding P.2000.00 and in matters involving status) by the Deputy Sheriff (who is a court official) and in matters before the Magistrates Courts in the various districts of Botswana (Gaborone, Lobatse, Mahalapye, Serowe, Selibe-Phikwe, Francistown and Maun) by the Bailiff (who is also a court official).

-This is so, both in case of proceedings by action, instituted by summons (in which pleadings are filed, and witnesses give oral evidence), and of proceedings by application or petition (on Notice of Motion, based on affidavits).
-In the latter case, however, and in the case of processes by action other than the initiating process, service may also be effected by attorneys or their clerks.
+This is so both in case of proceedings by action, instituted by summons (in which pleadings are filed, and witnesses give oral evidence), and of proceedings by application or petition (on Notice of Motion, based on affidavits).
+In the latter case, however, and in the case of processes by action other than the initiating process, service may also be affected by attorneys or their clerks.

 The following methods of service are employed:

-By delivery to the person named for that purpose in the Constitution of the Universitas.
-Otherwise, the court will direct the form of service, for example by the publication of a rule nisi in a nominated newspaper.
-In Magistrates Courts, under certain circumstances, service can also be effected by registered post.
+iii.
+Upon universities, churches, clubs, etc. By delivery to the person named for that purpose in the Constitution of the Universitas.
+Otherwise, the court will direct the form of service, for example, by publishing a rule nisi in a nominated newspaper.
+In Magistrates Courts, registered posts can also effect service under certain circumstances.

 The authorities designated will require all documents forwarded to them for service under the provisions of the Convention to be in duplicate and pursuant to Art.
-5(3) of the Convention will require the documents to be written in, or translated into the English language.
+5(3) of the Convention will require the documents to be written in or translated into English.

 Service by Mail